fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 This second account space allows another 2 QRL XMSS trees (Addresses) to be created on the Ledger.
 To access the new account space on your ledger you will enter the new passphrase you setup when you first power up the ledger.

 This will add an additional word to the 24 word mnemonic phrase, creating 2 word lists.
-THe first being the typical 24 word ledger recovery key, the second being the same 24 word phrase plus the additional word setup during configuration.
+The first being the typical 24 word ledger recovery key, the second being the same 24 word phrase plus the additional word setup during configuration.

 ![MultiTree Support](/assets/wallet/web/ledger-nano-s/keyspace2.png)